themanyone/whisper_dictation/README.md

 ## Preparation

 If setting up manually, run `pip install -r requirements.txt` with or without [optional venv setup](https://python.land/virtual-environments/virtualenv).
+We are using Python 3.14.5 but that shouldn't matter much.

 **Ubuntu / Debian** Install GStreamer and required plugins: